artifactable/cli/README.md

-# aet
+# artifactable

-`aet` is a notification service for your dbt project.
+`artifactable` is a notification service for your dbt project.
 You can subscribe to alerts for just the models you want to track by simply tagging your dbt models.

 ```sql
 {{